Three Little Bops: Credits

-This is one of few Warner Brothers cartoons to not feature Mel Blanc doing voice characterizations during the period of Blanc's exclusive contract with the studio.
-It is also one of only three from that period that gives a voice credit to anyone other than Blanc (the others were The Mouse that Jack Built, which credits the cast of The Jack Benny Program, of which Blanc was a cast member and thus was credited accordingly, and The Unmentionables, which credits Blanc and Ralph James).
-Even though Freberg contributed voices to many other Warner Brothers cartoons during this time, none of the others were credited.
+This is one of rare Warner Bros. cartoons to not feature voice contributions from Mel Blanc in any capacity during the period of his exclusive contract with the studio.
+It is also one of three from that period to credit anyone other than Blanc (the others were The Mouse that Jack Built, which credits the cast of The Jack Benny Program, of which Blanc was a cast member and thus was credited accordingly, and The Unmentionables, which credits Blanc and Ralph James).
+Though Freberg contributed voices to many other Warner Bros. cartoons, he did not receive credit for them.
 It is also one of the few Looney Tunes shorts not to use the "That's all, Folks" endline.

 Reception

-Professor of musicology Daniel Goldmark writes, "Three Little Bops is a return to the swinging sounds that once dominated the Warner Bros. cartoons.
+Three Little Bops was included in Jerry Beck's book The 100 Greatest Looney Tunes Cartoons.
+In the book, professor of musicology Daniel Goldmark writes, "Three Little Bops is a return to the swinging sounds that once dominated the Warner Bros. cartoons.
 Los Angeles boasted a thriving jazz scene in the 1950s, so not only was the studio able to feature trumpeter Shorty Rogers, it also made great use of comedian (and voice artist) Stan Freberg as the cartoon's hep narrator.
 The entire cartoon is told in scatlike rhyme, and the pigs really play some smokin' jazz — as does the wolf once he finally gets 'hot' down in hell."